JKhawaja/JKhawaja.github.io/_posts/2017-10-9-The-Algebra-of-Slices-in-Go.md

 ## The Combinatorics of Slices

-Unsurprisingly, there is also a combinatoric relationship between slices and arrays defined by the number of total possible (and valid) slices that can be defined over an array (of length n).
+Unsurprisingly, there is also a combinatoric relationship between slices and arrays defined by the number of total possible (and valid) slices that can be defined over an array (of capacity n).

-What we find is that for an array of length n, the total number of slices is equal to the binomial coefficient `(n+1 choose 2)`.
+What we find is that for an array of capacity n, the total number of slices is equal to the binomial coefficient `(n+1 choose 2)`.
 In other words, it is always equal to a [triangular number](https://en.wikipedia.org/wiki/Triangular_number).

 Here are the first six triangular numbers represented by pictures (taken from Wikipedia).